Fauci reveals what it was really like working for Trump

 Let me ask: Do you think Donald Trump cost the country tens or hundreds of thousands of lives?

 I can’t comment on that.
 People always ask that and … making the direct connection that way, it becomes very damning.
 I just want to stay away from that.
-Sorry. – NYT
+Sorry. – New York Times